Philip J Day: Career

-His two-hour film about the Luxor massacre Massacre in Luxor was considered a marquee documentary for both PBS and BBC.
+His two-hour film about the Luxor massacre was Massacre in Luxor.

-Day established a strong relationship with American broadcasters, such as PBS the History Channel and the Discovery Channel.
-Day's most notable films during this period include Hello Mr. President, which won him a prestigious Peabody Award and an Emmy Nomination.
-The eminent journalist Sir Charles Wheeler wrote and narrated the documentary on Lyndon B Johnson.
-The documentary spawned a multi-part TV series called 'The Whitehouse Tapes' History Channel.
-The prestigious series went on to win an Emmy Award, five Emmy Award nominations, a Royal Television Society award, and multiple other awards and nominations.

-In 2000, Day created an award-winning series for TLC called Why Doctors Make Mistakes.
-A year later Day produced the highly rated TV show High Stakes: Bet Your Life on Vegas which partnered the director with Emmy Award winning actor Ray Liotta.
-A year later Day used his Hollywood contacts to launch a major BBC/Discovery three-part series, The Hollywood Machine, (aka Hollywood, Inc.) The series examined the key reasons behind blockbuster success and dismal failure.
-Denzel Washington, Hugh Jackman, and Jude Law are just a few of the luminaries who appear in the series.
-The Times of London, described the series as "highly entertaining", The Observer wrote it was "a must for all aspirants of film".
+In 2000, Day created the award-winning series for TLC Why Doctors Make Mistakes.
+A year later Day produced the TV show High Stakes: Bet Your Life on Vegas which partnered the director with Emmy Award winning actor Ray Liotta.

-In 2001 Day directed the International Emmy Award Nominee Challenger: Go For Launch.

 In 2006 Day moved to California, where he set up his production company Edge West Productions.
-Between 2008 and 2018 Edge West won thirteen Telly Awards for productions like The Skyjacker That Got Away for National Geographic Channel.
+Between 2008 and 2018 Edge West won eighteen Telly Awards for productions like The Skyjacker That Got Away for National Geographic Channel.
 In 2010 Philip J. Day was nominated for an Emmy Award at the 2010 News and Documentary Emmy Awards for the film The Skyjacker That Got Away.
-In both 2014 & 2015 his series Alaska: The Last Frontier was nominated for a News and Documentary Emmy Award.

 Held At Gunpoint

 In 2009 Day and his team had been filming in the desert of southern Peru on a film about the Nazca Lines for National Geographic Channel.
 At around 3:45 am five armed men, wearing face masks, scaled a twenty-foot wall to break into the hotel, where Day and his team were asleep.
 The assailants first took the receptionist and hotel manager hostage at gunpoint.
 The receptionist was bound and gagged while the manager was forced to provide a master key for all the bedrooms.
 The attackers had specifically come to steal expensive film equipment.
 They beat up several people and stole some equipment, but the actions of hotel staff saved the crew from a more severe and potentially life-threatening robbery.